Aleppo: Syrian regime forces seize most of old city

 - Rebel forces only control about a quarter of eastern Aleppo, residents and activists say

-Aleppo, Syria (CNN)Syrian government troops now control most of the neighborhoods in the old city of Aleppo after days of fierce fighting against rebel forces.
+Aleppo, Syria (CNN)Syrian government troops now control most of the neighborhoods in the old city of Aleppo after days of fierce fighting against rebel forces, with only small pockets remaining in opposition hands.

-The opposition now only holds about a quarter of war-ravaged eastern Aleppo, residents and activists inside the city told CNN on Wednesday.
+Overall, the rebels hold only about a quarter of war-ravaged eastern Aleppo, residents and activists inside the city told CNN on Wednesday.

-As of Wednesday morning, the Syrian army had retaken the key neighborhood of al-Shaar and most of the neighborhoods in the old city of Aleppo, including Aghyor, al-Farafrah and Bab al-Hadeed, they said.
+As of Wednesday morning, the Syrian army had retaken the key area of al-Shaar and most of the neighborhoods in the old city, including Aghyor, al-Farafrah and Bab al-Hadeed, they said.

-Activists with the Aleppo Media Center said some neighborhoods "fell by default because the rebel fighters withdrew from them."
+Activists with the Aleppo Media Center said some parts "fell by default because the rebel fighters withdrew from them."

-Other neighborhoods had already fallen in recent days as government forces, backed by a brutal aerial bombardment, push into areas held by the rebels for more than four years.
+Other neighborhoods had already fallen in recent days as government forces, backed by a brutal aerial bombardment, pushed into areas held by the rebels for more than four years.

-Meanwhile, tens of thousands of civilians remain trapped in the shrinking rebel-held portion of the devastated city.
-Food, fuel and medical supplies are almost exhausted and there is no safe route out.
+Meanwhile, many civilians remain trapped in the shrinking rebel-held portion of the devastated city.
+Food, fuel and medical supplies are almost exhausted with no safe route out.

+One activist in eastern Aleppo told CNN as many as 200,000 people -- including rebels and their families -- were crammed into 10 rebel-held neighborhoods, some having fled from other areas under fire.

+He described the situation as "apocalyptic," saying the few hospitals operating were packed with injured civilians and resembled "slaughterhouses," with no medical supplies or proper facilities.

-Dozens have been killed daily in the strikes and crossfire between regime forces and rebels since forces began their push into eastern Aleppo on November 26, activist groups say.
+Dozens of people have been killed daily in the strikes and crossfire between the regime and rebels since the Syrian forces began their push into eastern Aleppo on November 26, activist groups said.

 Fleeing Syrians line up at crossing